On the Past, Present, and Future of the Diebold-Yilmaz Approach to Dynamic Network Connectedness: Variance Decompositions and Network Connectedness

-\cite{DieboldandYilmaz2014} is the real breakthrough, and marvelously, it also happens to be the paper included in this issue of \textit{Journal of Econometrics}.
+\cite{DieboldandYilmaz2014}, included in this 50th Jubilee Issue of \textit{Journal of Econometrics}, is the real breakthrough.
 We of course maintain generalized identification and directional perspective, but crucially, we also couch the analysis in a network framework for the first time, and we introduce some crude network graphics.
 We also use the ``connectedness" language throughout.

-Let us provide a little background color on \cite{DieboldandYilmaz2014}.
-Around that time it was hard to go through a week in a department of economics, statistics, computer science, etc., without encountering numerous seminars and conversations about networks -- network formation, network structure, etc. The excitement was palpable.
+Let us provide some background on \cite{DieboldandYilmaz2014}.
+Around the time when the paper was written, it was hard to go through a week in a department of economics, statistics, computer science, etc., without encountering numerous seminars and conversations about networks -- network formation, network structure, etc. The excitement was palpable.
 Surely, we thought, our work on connectedness (as we had by then begun to call it) must be somehow related to the characterization of network structure.
 Unfortunately, however, we knew very little about the characterization of network structure!

 So we took the plunge, starting with \cite{Newman2010} and then working forward and backward, and our eyes were opened.
 What a playground: weighted, directed networks and their node degrees; in-degrees and out-degrees; degree distributions; numerous so-called ``centrality" measures; and on and on.
 The key insight -- the real ah-ha! moment -- came when we realized that the variance decomposition matrix, or ``connectedness table", at the center of the Diebold-Yilmaz research program could be viewed as the adjacency matrix of a weighted, directed network, as illustrated in Table \ref{template}.
 Hence the powerful toolkit of methods for network measurement and characterization immediately applies to connectedness.
-Indeed several of the connectedness measures that we had independently proposed are prominent network statistics (e.g., in-degrees, out-degrees).
+Indeed several of the connectedness measures that we had independently proposed (total directional connectedness to and from) are prominent network statistics (out-degrees and in-degrees).